Some fear death while others seek to understand it by walking between the realm of the living and the afterlife.

 Because these Spirit Tales can stack with your Bardic Inspiration, you have a lot of options available to you when it comes to their usage.
 Just be mindful of how many Bardic Inspiration uses you have!

-The only Spirit Tale that you aren’t likely to get any real value out of is the Tale of the Clever Animal.
-It’s effectively the same as your normal Bardic Inspiration, but with restrictions that make it nowhere near as versatile/useful.
+The only Spirit Tale that you aren’t likely to get any major value out of is the Tale of the Clever Animal.
+It’s effectively the same as your normal Bardic Inspiration, but with restrictions that make it slightly less versatile/useful in most cases.

-You aren’t able to do this ritual again until you start a long rest.
-Additionally, you know the chosen spell until you start a long rest.
+Once you perform the ritual, you can’t do so again until you start a long rest, and you know the chosen spell until you start a long rest.

 I can see these Spirit Sessions being incredibly fun to roleplay, especially in a horror game.
 Having a summoned spirit present itself (somewhat related to the chosen spell) with cryptic messages for the party could be delightfully creepy.